A new construction of subgroups of big mapping class groups: Free groups, wreath products, and Baumslag-Solitar groups

 The construction above embeds solvable Baumslag-Solitar groups into mapping class groups of certain \emph{infinite-type} surfaces.
 This is in contrast to the finite-type case, where $BS(1,n)$ is never a subgroup of the mapping class group due to the Tits alternative: every subgroup of such a mapping class group either contains a free subgroup or is virtually abelian \cite{Ivanov, McCarthy}.
 Since $BS(1,n)$ is solvable, it does not contain any free subgroups, but it is also not virtually abelian.

-Note that the techniques in Section~\ref{sec:non-conjugate} show that given one embedding of $BS(1,n)$ into $\mapS$, we can produce countably many non-conjugate copies of $BS(1,n)$ in $\mapS$, but we must edit the surface $\Pi$ to contain, for example, a single handle in order to satisfy the conditions in \Cref{def:familyb}.
-Once again, none of these embeddings lie in the isometry group for any hyperbolic metric on $S$ by the discussion in Section~\ref{sec:non-isometric} or in $\overline{\mapcS}$ by \Cref{rem:infinitetype}.

-We expect that a similar construction can be used to embed $BS(m,n)$ into $\mapS$ when $m\neq 1$.
+We expect that the techniques in \Cref{sec:non-conjugate} can be used to produce countably many non-conjugate embeddings of $BS(1,n)$ into $\mapS$ if the topology of the Cantor trees $T_i$ are suitably edited.
+We also expect that a construction similar to the one above can be used to embed $BS(m,n)$ into $\mapS$ when $m\neq 1$.
 However, the lack of a normal form for elements in $BS(m,n)$ significantly increases the complexity of the proof.